 This strategy of building a makeshift house at the villagization site in order to obtain rations seems to have been tried by many other families.
-Rather than representing a vote of confidence in the development plan, the principal reason for participating in the villagization campaign was to obtain food aid.
-Many of those who opted to settle before the irrigated fields were made available were struggling to support themselves through ordinary livelihood activities - some, like the man quoted above, had few cattle, and could not therefore afford to sell any to buy grain; others had few able-bodied children, or elderly husbands.
-Yet others were relatively well-off, but wanted to take advantage of the food being distributed in the villagization sites.
-During the fieldwork for our household survey, for example, one of the enumerators whose relatives had taken up a plot in the settlement used our project automobile to transport bags of grain from the villagization site to town for resale - a practice that was officially prohibited, but to which the authorities turned a blind eye.
-As in the case of villagization in central Ethiopia studied by Helen Pankhurst, the initiative appears to have attracted a variety of people for a variety of reasons - some of them among the poorest and most desperate, and others who were more prosperous but saw an opportunity to profit from the situation (Pankhurst 1992:59).
+Rather than representing a vote of confidence in the development plan, the principal reason for participating in the villagization campaign was in many cases to obtain food aid.
+Many of those who opted to settle before the irrigated fields were made available were struggling to support themselves some, like the man quoted above, had few cattle, and could not therefore afford to sell any to buy grain; some had few able-bodied children, or elderly husbands.
+Others were relatively well-off, but wanted to take advantage of the food being distributed in the villagization sites.
+13 Similar to the case of villagization in central Ethiopia studied by Helen Pankhurst (1992), this initiative appears to have attracted a variety of people for a variety of reasons-some of them among the poorest and most desperate, and others who were more prosperous but saw an opportunity to profit from the situation.

-The ethnographic findings that we have reported above reflect the immediate experiences of Bodi in the face of villagization.
-Other crucial features of the situation relate less to villagization and more to the political and ecological changes that accompanied it: the fact that it was carried out at the same time as (1) a massive influx of labor migrants, which added to the almost decade-long presence of people deliberately resettled from Konso and (2) the ecological reengineering of the landscape to make it fit for plantation agriculture.
-In these respects what is happening in the Lower Omo closely resembles the forced displacement associated with plantation development in the Awash Valley (Kloos 1982), and the combination of plantation development and villagization that has been carried out more recently in Ethiopia's western province of Gambella (Fana 2016a, b).
-In all three cases, a variety of forces undermined the livelihoods and food security of indigenous people at the same time as some of them were attempting to make a living in resettlement sites.
-In the penultimate section of this article we place our ethnographic findings in relationship to the work of other scholars of forced displacement and well-being, and we briefly consider the kinds of resistance the Bodi mounted to the changes forced upon them.
-Finally, we reflect on the limitations of social surveys for shedding light on these problems.
+When we compare the experiences of the Bodi with other documented cases of resettlement, it becomes apparent that certain crucial aspects are due not so much to villagization as to the political and ecological changes that accompanied it: the fact that it was carried out at the same time as (1) a massive influx of labor migrants, which added to the almost decadelong presence of people deliberately resettled from Konso and (2) the ecological reengineering of the landscape to make it fit for plantation agriculture.
+In these respects the situation in the lower Omo closely resembles developments in the Awash Valley in the 1960s and '70s (Kloos 1982), and the combination of villagization and plantation development that has been carried out more recently in Ethiopia's western province of Gambella (Fana 2016a, 2016b).
+In all three of these cases, a variety of forces undermined the livelihoods and food security of indigenous people at the same time as some of them were attempting to make a living in the resettlement sites.
+In the next section, we place our ethnographic findings in relationship to the work of other scholars of forced displacement and well-being, and we briefly consider the kinds of resistance the Bodi mounted to the changes that were forced upon them.
+Finally, we reflect on the implications of different research methods and interpretive frameworks for shedding light on these problems.